2015

 The full platform

 The libraries were always the core.
 But developers wanted dashboards, alerts, and a way to query metrics from the terminal.
-So Trifle grew into a platform: Trifle App for dashboards and automations, Trifle CLI for terminal access and AI agent integration via MCP, and the open-source Stats libraries for Ruby, Elixir, and Go.
+So Trifle grew into a platform: Trifle App for dashboards and automations, Trifle CLI for terminal access and AI agent integration via MCP, and a Go port of the Stats library joining Ruby and Elixir.

 Today